Blog

 Mental fatigue and brain fog are the feelings of being unable to concentrate at the task at hand.
 Brain fog especially can feel like even the simplest of tasks is complex, and you feel like you are walking through a “fog.”

 If you don’t give your mind proper time to rest, decision fatigue can negatively affect your mental health and general well-being.
-Decision fatigue can contribute to burnout, anxiety, irritability, depression, and can even lead to physical symptoms like tension headaches.
+This can contribute to burnout, anxiety, irritability, depression, and physical symptoms like tension headaches.

-Besides affecting how you feel, choice fatigue can lead to worse decision-making.
+Besides affecting how you feel, decision fatigue can also lead to worse decision-making abilities.

 • Impulsivity, especially impulsive buying